yunuskink/DFFT-Schelling-model/Readme.md

 #### To perturb the steady-state distributions generated above by changing the number of red and blue agents and letting them adjust to a new final steady-state, follow the steps below

 4. Open the script title "Schelling2.m" and click "Run" from the top menu.
-Again, to save time, you can skip this step for a smaller `SampleSize=5000;` by running `load("results_schelling2_SampleSize_2500.mat")`
+Again, to save time, you can skip this step for a smaller `SampleSize=5000;` by running `load("results_schelling2_SampleSize_2500.mat")`.
+One can also download datafile with `SampleSize=50000;` here: https://drive.google.com/file/d/1xm3TDmserPSt5wXZbWAI9NyHAnJ-xLTO/view?usp=sharing

     "Schelling2.m" takes the initial conditions from "Schelling1.m" and simulates how the population of each modified city will evolve into the future, thus collecting the statistics for the out-of-equilibrium